PedroZappa/42_minitalk/README.md

 The server then prints the message to `stdout` followed by the `server`'s `pid`.
-Since we are done with the `server.msg`, we free the memory space allocated to store it. (so that our Lady Valgrind doesn't complain about memory leaks).
+Since we are done with the `server.msg`, we free the memory space allocated to store it.
 ```c
 ft_printf("Message:\n%s%s%s\n", GRN, server->msg, NC)
 ft_print_pid();